paulenriquez/open-webui-config/settings-admin/Interface.md

 I've had good experience with **Gemini 2.0 Flash** on:

 - Its consistency with following the task prompt templates & instructions
-- Quality of outputs (especially follow-up questions, search & retrieval queries)
+- Quality of outputs (especially follow-up prompts and search & retrieval queries)
 - Language adaptability (i.e., non-English outputs)

 There are other models with comparable performance, but Gemini 2.0 Flash is the best option when considering its cost-to-performance ratio.